Tears of My Father

 (this blog is recorded on the full page: quick time player needed; works best with Firefox or Explorer)

 Two days after my birthday was my fathers’, or June 24th.
-This year I wanted to share some snapshots in my relationship with him, in the hope that it might be useful to you in our journey of self-exploration, using that as a balanced platform for spiritual practice.
+This year I wanted to share some snapshots in my relationship with him, in the hope that it might be useful to you in your journey of self-exploration, making peace with your past (if required), or in general, having a balanced psychology so favorable for spiritual practice.
 Dear reader, I am indebted to you for taking the time to read this, and to think about your own relationship with your parents.
 What does it tell you about the nature of the material world of (re)birth, disease, old age, death and disappointment, and the importance of receiving the saving grace of spiritual knowledge and bhakti practices to uncover the eternal life of the soul?

 I was running a preaching center on O Street in Washington D.C. in 1986.
 After leaving Baltimore with Maha-nidhi Swami to travel and preach, after some time I felt it would be a natural move to stay there.
 I had a small staff which fluctuated between 1 or 2 devotees.
 I also received some morale boosting, and financial support from the near-by Potomac MD, Temple from which devotees sometimes visited to chant, preach, or help cook.
 We held three feasts a week, mainly attended by college students and young people in the area.
 All was going fine for a few months after I settled in, and then, one afternoon between feasts, I felt like something ominous was in the air.
 It was a typical August sunny, muggy day, nothing unusual but this feeling.
 Although I couldn’t put my finger on the possible reason, I prayed for clarity to understand.
 As I was lost in thought, the ringing of the phone startled me.
 It was Barbara, my father’s current wife.
 She told me that my father had committed suicide by shooting himself in the head.